He Jiahong: Writing and editing

-Furthermore Jiahong writes detective novels, centred around a character known as Hong Jun, a lawyer.
+Furthermore He Jiahong writes detective novels, centred around a character known as Hong Jun, a lawyer.
 The first book, Crime of Blood, originally written in Chinese has now been translated into French, Italian and Spanish.
 In 2012 the book was also translated into English, with the title Hanging Devils: Hong Jun Investigates.

-According to the Shenzhen Daily in April 2011, Crime of Blood allows Jiahong to ‘combine his passion for literature and his professional knowledge of the Chinese legal system, reflecting China’s society and development with his years of experience in legal procedures and criminal investigation’.
+According to the Shenzhen Daily in April 2011, Crime of Blood allows He to ‘combine his passion for literature and his professional knowledge of the Chinese legal system, reflecting China’s society and development with his years of experience in legal procedures and criminal investigation’.

 Marilyn Mai of The Beijinger said that Crime of Blood (Hanging Devils) was "great fireside read", also adding "the case is based on true events, and the story itself is enough to keep those pages turning".
-In 2008, Bertrand Mialaret said "These novels are read with pleasure, the mystery plot is interesting", also noting that the central character, Hong Jun has "Many moral qualities and very little interest in politics".
+In 2008, Bertrand Mialaret said "These novels are read with pleasure, the mystery plot is interesting", also noting that the central character, Hong Jun has "many moral qualities and very little interest in politics".

-Catherine Sampson, of the Guardian newspaper ranked Crime of Blood among her top ten Asian crime-fiction novels.
+Catherine Sampson, of The Guardian newspaper ranked Crime of Blood among her top ten Asian crime-fiction novels.

-He Jiahong’s non-fiction works in English include Criminal Prosecution in the PRC and the USA: A Comparative Study], written with Professor Emeritus Jon R. Waltz; Exploration of the Path of Fighting Corruption with Chinese Characteristics and Empirical Studies of Wrongful Convictions in Mainland China (with He Ran).
+He Jiahong’s non-fiction works in English include Criminal Prosecution in the PRC and the USA: A Comparative Study, written with Professor Emeritus Jon R. Waltz; Exploration of the Path of Fighting Corruption with Chinese Characteristics and Empirical Studies of Wrongful Convictions in Mainland China (with He Ran).